Mima mounds: Shrinking and swelling of clays

 When clay is exposed to large amounts of water, the water collects between the clay minerals (which are flat planes).
 Due to the shape of the minerals, the water travels in between the compacted layer, thus "swelling" the clay-bed into mound-like features.

 Silts are also related with this geomorphologic feature; however, silt is coarser-grained sediment so the minerals do not "hold" water in the same way.
 Silt is more penetrable than clay is.
 Shrink/swell soils are most often related to landforms called "hog wallows" or "gilgai" that can look similar to mima mounds.

+Glaciers

+Regina Johnson, with the Washington Department of Natural Resources (which oversees the Mima Mounds Natural Area Preserve), claimed that the mounds were formed by glacial processes.
+However, radiocarbon ages of organic material taken at regular intervals down through the middle of a typical mound in the Mima Mounds Natural Area Preserve (Washington) showed that the mound began forming approximately 4600 years ago, long after the retreat of the glaciers.
+In addition, the ages demonstrated that the mound grew gradually over time through the accumulation of material, which supports the gopher hypothesis.

-Nature Paper explanation
+Nature paper

 In 2017, Corina Tarnita and several of her colleagues published a paper in Nature which explained these and other related self-organised vegetation patterns by means of a general theory which integrates scale-dependent feedbacks and the activities of subterranean ecosystem engineers such as termites, ants, and rodents.